-Ms. Maria Paula holds a bachelor's degree in business administration from FGV-EAESP, a postgraduate degree in business administration from FGV-EAESP, a postgraduate degree in accounting sciences from FGV-RJ, a master's degree in Business administration from the University of São Paulo - USP and a master's degree in controllership and accountability by EA / USP.
+Ms. Maria Paula holds a bachelor's degree in business administration from FGV-EAESP, a postgraduate degree in business administration from FGV-EAESP, a postgraduate degree in accounting sciences from FGV-RJ, a master's degree in Business Administration from the University of São Paulo - USP and a master's degree in controllership and accountability by FEA / USP.
 He was a member of the Board of Directors of Fibria Celulose SA from 2013 to 2018, acting as coordinator of CAE - Statutory Fiscal Council, since its constitution.
-He was a member of the Board of Directors of Paranapanema SA from 2014 to 2016, also acting as coordinator of the Non-Statutory Fiscal Council of this constitution to having worked for two years at Invepar SA from 2016 to 2018.
+He was a member of the Board of Directors of Paranapanema SA from 2014 to 2016, also acting as coordinator of the Non-Statutory Fiscal Council of this company, tax advisor for two years at Fibria Celulose SA from 2011 to 2013 In addition to having worked for two years at Invepar SA from 2016 to 2018.
 He currently serves on the Hapvida Group's Audit and Risk Committee, acting as a specialist in risk management and financial statements.
 She is a board member certified by the ICSS-A and participated in the Risk Management and Control Committee of the IBGC.
 She is a consultant specialized in controllership, internal controls and corporate management systems.
 She was an employee of Banco do Brasil from 1981 to 2007, where she served as Executive Manager of the Controllership Council and Distribution Directorate.
 He has experience working in financial institutions, promoting the creation of various models and the implementation and development of management systems.
-He has experience with planning, budgeting, costs, management accounting, risk management in the distribution of banking services, management of branch networks and terminal services.
+He has experience with planning, budgeting, costs, management, management, management in the distribution of banking services, management of branch networks and terminal services.
 Ms. Maria Paula has not suffered, in the last five years, any (i) criminal conviction, (ii) in CVM administrative proceeding or (iii) unappealable, in the judicial or administrative sphere, which has suspended or disqualified her from practicing an activity professional or commercial.

-André Vicentini - 283.726.668-06
+André Vicentini - 283,726,668-06

 Graduated in Mechanical Production Engineering from the Polytechnic School of the University of São Paulo - USP (2003).
 ALM Specializations (Asset Liability Management) and in Risk Management by the BM & FBOVESPA Educational Institute (2010 and 2012).
-From January 2009 to March 2016, he served as Corporate Superintendent of Treasury and Financial Services at BM & FBOVESPA SA, being responsible for the financial management of Group companies, both locally and abroad, in the areas of treasury, financial planning, accounts payable, accounts receivable, credit and collection, reporting to the Chief Financial Officer and having under direct management two managers and a total team of 20 people.
-He was also responsible for the financial management of the pension fund, acting as Investment Director at Mercaprev (AETQ).
-From September 2006 to December 2008, he served as the Financial Management Manager of Telefônica SA, responsible for the group's financial operations in local and international markets, for the cash management and market risk protection structures, managing a Treasury and Structured Operations team composed of 6 people and reporting to the Chief Financial Officer.
-From September 2003 to September 2003 to September 2006 to Desember 2003 to September 2006 to September 2006 to transactions, Mr. André has not suffered, in the last five years, any (i) criminal conviction, (ii) in CVM administrative proceeding or (iii) unappealable, in the judicial or administrative sphere, which has suspended or disqualified him from practicing a professional activity or any commercial.
+From January 2009 to March 2016, he served as Corporate Superintendent of Treasury and Financial Services at BM & FBOVESPA SA, being responsible for the financial management of Group companies, both locally and abroad, in the areas of treasury, financial planning, accounts payable, accounts receivable, credit and collection, reporting to the Chief Financial Officer and having under direct management two management two management of the pension fund, acting as Investment Director at Mercaprev (AETQ).
+From September 2006, he served as the Financial Management Management Management and market risk protection structures, managing a Treasury and Structured Operations team composed of 6 people and reporting to the Chief Financial Officer.
+From September 2003 to September 2006, he served as Full Financial Analyst at Perdigão Agroindustrial, being a member of the Treasury responsible for cash flow management, feasibility analysis and pricing of structured transactions, derivatives and foreign trade transactions.
+Mr. André has not suffered, in the last five years, any (i) criminal conviction, (ii) in CVM administrative proceeding or (iii) unappealable, in the judicial or administrative sphere, which has suspended or disqualified him from practicing a professional activity or any commercial.